 - All workers must have a UK current bank account.

 - Workers must record their bank details (sort code and account number) in our online timesheet system.
 Amendments to these details must be made before the timesheet deadline for workers (this is different to the deadline for Recruiting Managers, see below).
 Any updates made after this point may not be actioned until the following pay month.

 - If a Campus Jobs worker is off sick for any length of time, please ask them to complete the USP1 Form and send it to Campus Jobs.

 - Workers who meet pension requirements will be automatically enrolled in the URPS pension scheme.

 To review the payroll deadlines for students and timesheet approvers, please see Payroll deadlines for Campus Jobs

 Expenses should not be used to top-up workers' pay by offering benefits such as bus fares/train tickets to work.
-If a worker is unable to work due to the cost of getting to campus (their place of work), the preferred option is to assign the work to someone else on the Campus Jobs Talent Bank who does not require expenses.
+If a worker is unable to work due to the cost of getting to campus (their place of work), the preferred option is to assign the work to someone else who does not require expenses.